-Despite multiple improvements in the last decade in the field of HSCT, acute graft versus host disease (aGVHD) remains a life-threatening complication and reduces substantially efficacy of HSCT.
-In particular, the outcome of patients with severe steroid-resistant aGVHD is very poor.
+Introduction For numerous malignant and non-malignant hematological diseases allogeneic hematopoietic stem cell transplantation (HSCT) is the only curative therapy.
+However, a major complication is the acute graft versus host disease (aGVHD), which is life-threatening and substantially reduces efficacy of HSCT.
+In particular, the outcome for patients with severe steroid-resistant aGVHD is very poor.
 Therefore, it remains important to search for new therapeutic strategies for the treatment of aGVHD.

-Generation and infusion of hPPL-MSCs in steroid-resistant aGVHD grade II- IV is feasible, safe and appears to be effective.
-In addition, also patients who initially responded to hPPL-MSCs but develop later a relapse of aGVHD during tapering or cessation of immunosuppressive drugs become again sensitive to the treatment with steroids.
-Infusion of MSC did not impair anti-virus and anti-leukemia reactive T-cells.
-Identified biomarkers predict very early a usually late clinical resolution of GVHD, thus might be useful to early guide clinical decisions.
+Conclusion Generation and infusion of MSCs in steroid-resistant aGVHD grade II- IV is a feasible, safe and very effective.
+In addition, also patients who initially responded to MSCs but develop later a relapse of aGVHD during tapering or cessation of immunosuppressive drugs become again sensitive to the treatment with steroids.

 No relevant conflicts of interest to declare.